ThembisileNGQ/Akkatecture/README.md

 You have also used and played around with Akka.NET and are familiar with actor models in general.
 You also have a solid grasp of how event sourcing works with persisted actors in Akka.NET.

 ### Status of Akkatecture
 Akkatecture is still in development.
 The goal of this projects first version is to provide you with the neccassary building blocks to build out your own CQRS/ES solution without having to think of the dirty primitives.
+Akkatecture is still extensible by standard Akka methods (HOCON) so do feel free to apply those extension points where necassary.

 ### Useful Resources for Akka and DDD, CQRS, and ES